 (Note: the statute of limitations does not apply to a car insurance claim.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a few days.
 Learn more about contacting your car insurance company after an accident.)

-In Idaho, as in most states, the statute of limitations that applies to car accident injury lawsuits is the same as the larger one that applies to all personal injury cases where one person’s negligence is said to have caused injury to another.
+In Idaho, as in most states, the statute of limitations that applies to car accident injury lawsuits is the same as the larger one that applies to all personal injury cases where one person's negligence is said to have caused injury to another.
 Specifically, Idaho Statutes section 5-219 gives you two years to ask the Idaho civil courts for a remedy for any kind of personal injury caused by someone else.
-So, any injury lawsuit by a driver, passenger, motorcycle rider, bicyclist, or pedestrian after a vehicle accident will be subject to this two-year filing deadline, and the "clock" starts running on the date of the accident.
+So, whether the case is being filed by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian, any injury lawsuit after a vehicle accident will be subject to this two-year filing deadline, and the "clock" starts running on the date of the accident.

 That same statute also governs any wrongful death lawsuit that might be filed by a family member or a representative of the estate of anyone who was killed as a result of the car accident.
 For these wrongful death claims, the two-year "clock" starts running on the date of the accident victim's death (which might be later than the accident date).

 Finally, if you had your vehicle or other personal property damaged as a result of the car accident, any lawsuit over the damage must be filed within three years of the date of the accident, and that time limit is set by Idaho Statutes section 5-218.